 We do our best to focus on our faith, love, and traditions during Advent and Christmas, rather than loads of stuff.
 That being said, I truly love giving gifts and put a lot of thought into what I purchase for my friends and family.
 I hope my good gifts list can be of some assistance to you as you try to find intentional, thoughtful gifts for those you love.
 As always, this year’s list includes new ideas along with those that I share every year.
-I’ve added a new art supplies section.
-I really, really love art supplies.
 Many of the links are Amazon affiliate links, and it is a real gift to us when you shop Amazon through those links, as we earn a small percentage when you do.
 Thank you so much!

 Favorites for children:

-Everyone will get a stainless steel straw in their stocking this year.
+Everyone received a stainless steel straw in their stocking last year.

 Pop guns–slightly obnoxious, but fun for the little ones.